Beardificent/Beardificent/README.md

 - :hatched_chick: BeCode hatchling
 - :octocat: Goal is to become an Octupus
 - :house: Born and raised in Antwerp
-- :dog: Known to take care of a lot dogs
+- :pig: Known to take care of a lot dogs

 ### Social Media: